Teladoc Health: 2015–2016

-Teladoc went public on July 1, 2015 as the only telemedicine company on the New York Stock Exchange.
+Teladoc Health became a public company on July 1, 2015 as the only telemedicine company on the New York Stock Exchange.
 Teladoc's initial public offering listed at $19 per share, giving the company a market capitalization of $758 million and an enterprise value of $620 million.
-The initial response to the IPO was positive, as shares surged 50 percent on the opening day.
+The initial response to the IPO was positive, as shares surged 50% on the opening day.
 Three months after the IPO, health insurer Highmark, which represented 1.5% of Teladoc's 2015 revenue, ceased to renew a contract.
 Teladoc shares fell significantly as a result, before rising to earlier levels.
+That October, it was the first telehealth company to reach one million visits.

-In 2015 Teladoc acquired the behavioral health services provider Compile Inc., BetterHelp for $3.5 million, and the competitor Stat Health Services (StatDoc) for $30 million.
+In 2015, Teladoc acquired the behavioral health services provider Compile Inc., operating as BetterHelp for $3.5 million, and competitor Stat Health Services (StatDoc) for $30 million.
 The following year Teladoc began aggressively expanding, acquiring other companies and launching health segments for dermatology, behavioral health, and sexual health.
 That year the company won a patent infringement lawsuit filed against competitor American Well.

 In July 2016, Teladoc acquired HealthiestYou for $125 million ($45 million in cash and $80 million in stock).
 Teladoc had 15 million members by November 2016 and a market share of 75% in the United States.
-It also operated its full service suite in 48 states, excluding Arkansas and Texas.
+The largest national network of virtual care providers in the nation, its full-service suite was operational in 48 states, excluding Arkansas and Texas.
 In December 2016, the American Hospital Association exclusively endorsed Teladoc's telehealth technology platform.
 Teladoc logged 952,000 patient visits that year.